H.R. 925: Dismantle DEI Act of 2025

 Why it matters

-The timeline is fast.
-Agencies would have 90 days after enactment to close offices and programs tied to the executive actions the bill rescinds, and OPM and OMB would have 180 days to rewrite government-wide policies.
-If positions are eliminated, the bill says agencies must use a reduction in force rather than simply move people into other roles.
+The clock is fast.
+Agencies would have 90 days after the bill becomes law to close covered DEI offices, and the Office of Personnel Management and the Office of Management and Budget would have 180 days to rewrite government-wide policy.
+When a position is eliminated, the bill says the agency must run a reduction in force rather than move the person into another role.

 H.R.
 925 Bill Summary